Acute Asthma, Prognosis and Treatment

 1. Recognition of patients who are at a greater risk for near-fatal or fatal asthma.

-2. Education of the patient to recognize a deterioration in their disease.
+2. Education of the patient to recognize deterioration in their disease.

-4. Management of co-morbidities such as rhinitis, sinusitis, obesity, gastroesophageal reflux disease (GERD), obstructive sleep apnea (OSA), chronic obstructive respiratory disease (COPD), vocal cord dysfunction (VCD) and atopic dermatitis [2, 5-8].
+4. Management of comorbidities, for example, rhinitis, sinusitis, obesity, gastroesophageal reflux disease (GERD), obstructive sleep apnea (OSA), chronic obstructive respiratory disease (COPD), vocal cord dysfunction (VCD) and atopic dermatitis [8-12].

 Clinical estimates of severity based on an interview and a physical examination can result in an inaccurate estimation of disease severity; audible wheezing is usually a sign of moderate asthma, whereas no wheezing can be a sign of severe airflow obstruction.
-Symptoms of severe asthma include severe chest tightness, cough (with or without sputum), sensation of air hunger, inability to lie flat, insomnia and severe fatigue.
-The signs of severe asthma include use of accessory muscles of respiration, hyperinflation of the chest, tachypnea, tachycardia, sweating, diaphoresis, obtundation, apprehensive appearance, wheezing, inability to complete sentences and difficulty in lying down.
+Symptoms of severe asthma include chest tightness, cough (with or without sputum), sensation of air hunger, inability to lie flat, insomnia and severe fatigue.
+The signs of severe asthma include use of accessory muscles of respiration, hyperinflation of the chest, tachypnea, tachycardia, diaphoresis, obtundation, apprehensive appearance, wheezing, inability to complete sentences and difficulty in lying down.
 Altered mental status, with or without cyanosis, is an ominous sign and immediate emergency care and hospitalization are required.
 A detailed examination should include examining for signs and symptoms of pneumonia, pneumothorax or a pneumomediastinum, the latter of which can be investigated by palpation for subcutaneous crepitations, particularly in the supraclavicular areas of the chest wall.
-Special attention should be paid to the patient's blood pressure, pulse and respiratory rate [1-4].
+Special attention should be paid to the patient's blood pressure, pulse and respiratory rate.
+Tachycardia and tachypnea may be suggestive of a moderate to severe exacerbation, while bradycardia may indicate impending respiratory arrest.
+Pulsus paradoxus is often present and may correlate with the severity of exacerbation (Figure 1) [3,10,15].

 Differential Diagnosis of Acute Asthma

-The differential diagnosis of acute asthma includes COPD, bronchitis, bronchiectasis, foreign body, extra-or intra-thoracic tracheal obstruction, cardiogenic pulmonary edema, non-cardiogenic pulmonary edema, pneumonia, pulmonary embolus, chemical pneumonitis, and hyperventilation syndrome [2-3].
+The differential diagnosis of acute asthma includes COPD, VCD, bronchitis, bronchiectasis, epiglottitis, foreign body, extra-or intra-thoracic tracheal obstruction, cardiogenic pulmonary edema, non-cardiogenic pulmonary edema, pneumonia, pulmonary embolus, chemical pneumonitis, and hyperventilation syndrome .

-Particular risk factors for asthma exacerbations can be identified from the clinical history.
-The patient interview should include questions about recent events including [1,4]:
+Risk factors for asthma exacerbations can be identified from the clinical history.
+The patient interview should include questions about recent events including [3,15]:

 - Upper or lower respiratory tract infections